OmiyaGames/omiya-games-cryptography/Documentation~/Cryptography.md

 // Print on the console
 Debug.Log(text + " encrypted is: " + encryptedText);
 ```

-As a ScriptableObject, it can be constructed within a script as well.

 For more details, check out the references below:
 - [Documentation](/Documentation~/StringCryptographer.md)